Warnixfce/APIClientes/README.md

 -The SQL Database script is the 'ClientesScript' file.
 It has the database settings needed for testing and some data.

-- The PUT and DELETE endpoints need the client's CUIT in the URL to test them (without any dash).
+-The PUT and DELETE endpoints need the client's CUIT in the URL to test them (without any dash).
 ```